KarthikKadambi/homebase/src/pages/posts/car-lease-explained.md

 Disposition Fee – charged when you return the car, typically $300–$500.

+<h3 class="header-branding">🤨 Caveats</h3>

+There are 3 ways in which car lease tax is calculated:

+* Based on total lease payment -  NY, NJ, MN, OH, or GA - Usually uprfont at signing.
+* Gross Capitalized cost - VA, MD, or TX - Usually upfront at signing.
+* Monthly payment - Most states - Spread over the least.

 **NOTE:** If you are viewing this article as part of RSS feed reader, then you wouldnt be able to see the calculator below as it may cause issues to feed reader.
 Visit <a href="https://karthikkadambi.com/posts/car-lease-explained/">here</a> to access the calculator.

 <!-- feed-exclude-start -->